Reasons to think twice before icing an injury and what to do instead

 If so, suspect a fracture and proceed with BE CALM for Bones.

-If your answer to all the above is “NO,” you can continue with BE CALM for Soft Tissues:
+If your answer to each of the above is “NO,” you can continue with BE CALM for Soft Tissues:

 C = COMPRESSION